spencerldixon/boilerplate/README.md

 - `user.full_name` method
 - A before action of `require_turbo_frame_request` to stop users accessing pages that should only be loaded via turbo frame (e.g. modals)
 - An onboarding modal with turbo frames (easy to make multistep, just link to the next turbo frame)
+- Cancancan installed with default abilites set up for admin

 ## Configurations